kocienda/Any/README.md

 ![Performance of Cyto::Any vs std::any from LLVM/libcxx and GCC/libstdc++](https://github.com/kocienda/Any/blob/master/resources/benchmark-chart.png)

 The only results that cause some surprise is the GCC `std::any` performance on "smallish" values which is attributable to the implementation choice to consider small values as one machine word only.
-Obviously, this saves on size, but, in my opinion, it's too miserly a tradeoff, given the performance cliff the software falls off once `malloc` is called.
+Obviously, this saves on size.
+However, in my opinion, it's too miserly a tradeoff, given the performance cliff the software falls off once `malloc` is called.

 Otherwise, `Cyto::Any` is fastest.
 GCC's `std::any` is more efficient than LLVM's `std::any` except where the latter benefits from its more liberal definition of "small" values.